SwapyNetwork/swapy-exchange-protocol/README.md

 Install [Node v6.11.2](https://nodejs.org/en/download/releases/)

 [Truffle](http://truffleframework.com/) is used for deployment.
-So, install it globally:
+We run the version installed from our dependencies using npm scripts, but if you prefer to install it globally you can do:
 ```
 $ npm install -g truffle
 ```

 Install project dependencies:
 ```
 $ npm install
 ```
 For setup your wallet configuration, addresses and blockchain node provider to deploy, an environment file is necessary.
-Follow the example and create your own file:
+We provide a `sample.env` file.
+We recommend that you set up your own variables and rename the file to `.env`.

-.env
+sample.env
 ```
 export WALLET_ADDRESS="0x43...F0932X"
 export NETWORK_ID=...
 export PROVIDER_URL="https://yourfavoriteprovider.../..."
 export WALLET_MNEMONIC="twelve words mnemonic ... potato bread coconut pencil"
 ```
 Use your own provider.
 Some known networks below:
 #### NOTE: the current protocol version is not intended to be used on mainnet.